SirToffski/My-Recipes/README.md

 #### Step 3

-Add the chicken to the sauce, cover and cook on low pressure for 4 minutes.
-Let the pressure release naturally.
-If the sauce seems too thin, use a slotted spoon to transfer the chicken to a bowl and then simmer the sauce on the sauté setting until it has thickened to taste.
+Add the chicken to the sauce, cover and cook on high pressure for 15 minutes.
+Let the pressure release naturally for 10 minutes.
+Using a slotted spoon, transfer the chicken to a plate.
+Using two forks shred the chicken into thin strings.
+If the sauce seems too thin, simmer the sauce on the sauté setting until it has thickened to taste.
 (Note that the coconut milk will thin the sauce down further.)
-Stir in the garam masala and the coconut milk, and let the curry sit for 20 minutes for the flavors to meld.
+Stir in the  shredded chicken, garam masala and the coconut milk, and let the curry sit for 20 minutes for the flavors to meld.
 Serve with the rice and yogurt, if desired.
 Garnish with cilantro.

 ## Punjabi Channa